 oil_solution_gor

-Calculate solution gas-oil ratio at specified pressure to determine dissolved gas volume in oil reservoirs using industry-standard correlations.
+Calculate solution gas-oil ratio (Rs) for petroleum engineering analysis.
+Determines gas dissolved in oil at specified pressure and temperature using industry-standard correlations.

 Instructions